Tolu-Creates134/Predicting-FIFA-23-Ultimate-Team-Player-Market-Prices/README.md

 It was no surprise that 'card_version_TOTY' was in the top three highest contributing feature to a player cards price for each position.
 (TOTY) card is a special card that features some of the highest-rated and most popular players in the game.
 These cards are released once a year in January and are selected based on their real-world performances from the previous calendar year.
 The TOTY cards are highly sought after by FUT players because they have some of the best stats in the game and are generally considered to be some of the most valuable and rare items in the game.
 As a result, any type of TOTY card will already have a high market value price.
 Overall, the top correlated features were all relatively low meaning that there is a weak or no linear relationship between these features and the 'Price'.
 With that said I was still eager to see how well different model could perfrom in predicting player market values prices using linear regression model.

+### Model Used

+For this project 4 differet regression models were used to predict a player cards market value price, these were: Linear Regression, Lasso Regression, Ridge Regression and Polynomial Regression.
+All of them had data pre-processed fit using the steps mentioned above.
+Each of the models were created using the top 12 features for each player card position in relation to market value price.
+This was done because it would require a lot of time and computational power to create models using each feature in our dataset, also based off my initial domain knowledge of the game I deemed some features in our data as insignificant in determining a player cards market value price.
+After each of the model had been created and fitted to our training data using default hyperparameters, each of the models performance were evaluated using mean cross_val_scores were calculated with ‘neg_root_mean_squared_error’ as the scoring metric.
+Ideally, we want an RMSE value as close to 0 as possible.

+Here are the results for each of the models: